 "Full" Programming Mode permits all parameters to be viewed and modified.
 This Programming Mode can be locked with a security code and/or user input.
 When locked and the PAR key is pressed, the meter enters a Quick Programming Mode.
-In this mode, setpoint, count load, scale factor values, and the Display Intensity Level (d-lEu) parameter can still be read and/or changed per the selections below.
+In this mode, setpoint, count load and scale factor values can still be read and/or changed per the selections below.
+The Display Intensity Level (d-LEU) parameter also appears whenever Quick Programming Mode is enabled, and the security code is greater than zero.

-SELECTION DESCRIPTION rEd Visible but not changeable in Quick Programming Mode ЕЛЬ Visible and changeable in Quick Programming Mode LOC Not visible in Quick Programming Mode
+SELECTION DESCRIPTION rEd Visible but not changeable in Quick Programming Mode ERE Visible and changeable in Quick Programming Mode LOC Not visible in Quick Programming Mode